-16. UPS is "the world's largest package delivery company," providing logistical services that include transportation, distribution, and freight.
-Its headquarters and principal place of business is Atlanta, Georgia.

-17. UPS sponsors the Plans and has the right to amend or terminate them.
-See Retirement Plan Document at § 7.1; Pension Plan Document at § 10.1.

-18. Upon information and belief, the Committees are unincorporated associations based in Atlanta, Georgia.
-The Committees have fiduciary responsibilities for the administration and operation of the Plans.
-They are fiduciaries of the Plans within the meaning of ERISA § 3(21)(A), 29 U.S.C. § 1002(21)(A), because they exercise discretionary authority or control respecting the management of the Plans and authority of control respecting the management or disposition of the Plans' assets.
-The Committees are also Administrators of the Plans within the meaning of ERISA 3(16), 29 U.S.C. § 1002(16).
+- 23. UPS is a global package delivery company, providing logistical services that include transportation, distribution, and freight.
+The Company's headquarters and principal place of business is Atlanta, Georgia, and it conducts business throughout the United States, including this District. - 24.
+UPS sponsors the Plans and has the right to amend or terminate them.
+See Retirement Plan Document at § 7.1; Pension Plan Document at § 10.1. - 25.
+Upon information and belief, the Committees are unincorporated associations based in Atlanta, Georgia.
+Upon information and belief, the Retirement Plan Committee is the named fiduciary and the Plan Administrator of the Retirement Plan within the meaning of ERISA §§402(a)(2) and 3(16)(A), respectively, 29 U.S.C. §§1102(a)(2) and 1002(16)(A), and the Pension Plan Committee is the named fiduciary and the Plan Administrator of the Pension Plan, within the meaning of those same ERISA provisions.

-19. John/Jane Does 1 through 20 are the individual members of the Committees, or any other committees or entities responsible for administering the Plans.
-Their names and identities are not currently known.